 6.30.2.2 Privacy protection of User Info ID and RSC in DCR

-The 5G Prose Source UE shall encrypt the Source User Info ID, Target User Info ID and RSC, and the 5G Prose UE-to-UE Relay shall encrypt the Source User Info ID, Relay User Info, Target User Info ID and RSC as follows:
+The 5G Prose Source UE encrypts the Source User Info ID, Target User Info ID and RSC, and the 5G Prose UE-to-UE Relay encrypts the Source User Info ID, Relay User Info, Target User Info ID and RSC as follows:

 1) If the UE is configured with Discovery User Confidentiality Key (DUCK)/Discovery User Scrambling Key (DUSK), the DCR ciphering key KDCR is set to DUCK/DUSK.
 If the UE is configured with both DUCK and DUSK, the KDCR is set to DUCK.
 If the UE is not configured with DUCK/DUSK, the DCR message is not protected, and Steps 2-3 are skipped.